-Jeremiah J. Baronberg is Senior Director for Marketing and Communications at Blue Star Strategies, LLC, where he heads the firm’s external relations, publications, and media portfolio.
+Jeremiah J. Baronberg is Senior Director for Marketing and Communications at Blue Star Strategies, LLC where he leads the firm’s external relations, publications, and media portfolio.

-Prior to Washington, DC, Jeremiah lived in New York City where he worked for Rebuild Downtown Our Town, a city planning and public policy advocacy coalition.
-At R.DOT, he focused on issues related to the revitalization and sustainable redevelopment of the post-September 11th World Trade Center site and Lower Manhattan neighborhood.
+Previously, Jeremiah lived in New York City where he worked for Rebuild Downtown Our Town, a city planning and public policy advocacy coalition.
+At R.DOT, he focused on the revitalization and sustainable redevelopment of the post-September 11th World Trade Center site and Lower Manhattan neighborhood.

-Jeremiah serves on the Board of Directors of the American Jewish Committee, which focuses on global human rights, diplomacy, and inter-cultural bridge building.
-At AJC, he has served as National Co-Chair of its emerging leaders division, ACCESS Global, and has led international delegations for exchanges with senior government officials and civil society organizations in Austria, Chile, Greece, Azerbaijan, and the United Nations.
-He also serves on the Honorary Committee of the Muslim-Jewish Conference and the Advisory Committee of 4D PAC: Diplomacy, Democracy, Development, and Defense.
+Jeremiah serves on the Board of Directors of the American Jewish Committee, which focuses on global diplomacy, national security and human rights advocacy, and inter-cultural bridge-building.
+At AJC, he served as co-chair of its next generation leaders division, ACCESS Global, and has led international delegations and engaged senior government officials and civil society in Austria, Chile, Greece, Azerbaijan, and the United Nations.
+He has also served on the Honorary Committee of the Muslim Jewish Conference and the Advisory Committee of 4D PAC: Diplomacy, Democracy, Development, and Defense.

-Jeremiah holds a Master of Public Policy in Globalization Studies from The George Washington University and a Bachelor of Arts in International Affairs and Middle East Studies from the University of Colorado at Boulder after beginning his undergraduate studies at Franklin & Marshall College.
+Jeremiah received his Master of Public Policy in Globalization Studies from The George Washington University in Washington, DC and a Bachelor of Arts in International Affairs and Middle East Studies from the University of Colorado at Boulder after beginning his undergraduate studies at Franklin & Marshall College.
 He has lived, worked, and studied abroad in Israel at the Hebrew University of Jerusalem and in Berlin and Leipzig, Germany and is a graduate of the National Outdoor Leadership School (NOLS) and the Aspen Institute Socrates Program for emerging leaders.

 Born and raised in Denver, Colorado, Jeremiah is an avid tennis and squash player, cyclist, and outdoor enthusiast.